South Australia’s History Festival is an annual statewide event exploring South Australia’s history.

-In 2021, the History Festival is exploring the theme of ‘change’.
+In 2021, the History Festival explored the theme of ‘change’.
 From political change to social change.
 Changing places, changing minds, changing hearts.
 Change for the better, change for the worse-on a big or a small scale-and everything in between.

 The world around us is constantly undergoing change.
 Change is also a major thread that runs through the histories we share.